Why a Signature is Required on the Back of Your Credit Card

 I asked the cashier did she need to verify the card and she seemed unconcerned.
 I should point out that last year, Walmart announced that it would be requiring some customers to enter their three-digit verification code off the back of their cards to complete credit transactions but at this particular store, it wasn't an issue.
 In fact, the only time I've ever been asked to show ID here was when I used a check to pay for a large purchase.
 Only one retailer out of four actually verified my signature against the back of my credit card.
 It just goes to show you that big retailers aren't really concerned about checking your signature.

 So does your signature matter?

 Based on the places I visited, it's pretty obvious that individual retailers place a different value on credit card signatures.
 Even at smaller, locally owned businesses the same seems to hold true.
 For example, our neighborhood ice cream shop has never asked to see my card but there's a vintage clothing store just down the street from it that does.

-By October 2015, banks are required to convert their customers to EMV chip cards to avoid a change in their fraud liability protections.
-EMV stands for the technology’s developers — Europay, MasterCard and Visa.
+EMV stands for the technology's developers -- Europay, MasterCard and Visa.
 These cards feature a smart chip that encodes your account information to make it harder for identity thieves to steal.

 As far as being mindful of your card's terms and conditions, you should be signing your cards to make sure you're in compliance.
 In terms of security, the signature by itself doesn't guarantee protection.
 If an identity thief were to get your card number they could easily clone it and make an identical card which they could sign themselves.